 “I was scrubbing the bathroom floors.
 It hit me then, ‘Will this work?’,” Seger said.

 Since the grand opening on September 5, 2016, Locavores continues to thrive.
-Their motto ‘Fresh Inspired Food’ ardently proclaims their mission, and the freezer-less kitchen fulfills that goal.
+Its motto ‘Fresh Inspired Food’ ardently proclaims their mission, and the freezer-less kitchen fulfills that goal.

 Now, freshly prepared food and local partners mean nothing if the customers’ experience is bad.
 One notoriously difficult situation for restaurants is working with people with dietary restrictions.
 Locavores does not shy away from these scenarios, and patrons appreciate it.